wp-plugins/magic-google-maps/readme.txt

 Plugin setup is quick, easy and very intuitive and it does not require Google maps activation key.
 Google maps activation key is an optional field.

 Adding google map to your page never was easer.
-Just instal and activate plugin, go to settings page, zoom in map, drag pin to desired location and hit save.
+Just install and activate plugin, go to settings page, zoom in map, drag pin to desired location and hit save.
 Copy [map] and paste on the the page where you want it to appear.

 Width of the Google maps will adjust automatically to the size of the page.